microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-sign-up-notification.md

 Now that your flow is published, test the process.

-1. Open Issue reporting app.
+1. Open Issue Reporting app.

 1. Create an issue.